OctopusDeploy/docs/docs/packaging-applications/package-repositories/docker-registries/index.md

 :::hint
-**Container Images Are Downloaded Directly by the Deployment Target** Octopus Deploy does not currently support functionality to push Images from the Octopus Server to the Deployment Targets in the same way that it does with other [supported packages](/docs/packaging-applications/index.md#supported-formats).
-That being said, the [layered architecture of Images](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/) allows your Deployment Targets to retrieve only those pieces that have changed from previous versions that are locally available, which is behavior built in to the Docker Engine.
+**Container Images Are Downloaded Directly by the Deployment Target** Octopus Deploy does not currently support functionality to push Images from the Octopus Server to the deployment targets in the same way that it does with other [supported packages](/docs/packaging-applications/index.md#supported-formats).
+That being said, the [layered architecture of Images](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/) allows your deployment targets to retrieve only those pieces that have changed from previous versions that are locally available, which is behavior built in to the Docker Engine.
 :::

 :::success
-**Accessing Docker registries from different security zones** It is possible that the URI to the Docker Registry will be different for the Octopus Server and the Deployment Targets.
-You can use the *Registry Path* field when configuring the Docker Registry in Octopus to provide an alternative URI to use on the Deployment Target.
+**Accessing Docker registries from different security zones** It is possible that the URI to the Docker Registry will be different for the Octopus Server and the deployment targets.
+You can use the *Registry Path* field when configuring the Docker Registry in Octopus to provide an alternative URI to use on the deployment target.
 :::

 ### Working with Docker container images in Octopus {#DockerRegistriesasFeeds-WorkingwithDockerContainerImagesinOctopus}